 As of January 1, 2014, the title “pharmacy technician” in Manitoba became restricted to those individuals who have qualified under the new legislation as a pharmacy technician.
-The College of Pharmacists of Manitoba has created a list of pharmacy technicians.
+The College of Pharmacists of Manitoba (College) has created a list of pharmacy technicians.
 This document will be updated as more technicians become listed.

 If you are interested in receiving email updates from the College on information pertaining to pharmacy technicians, or know of pharmacy assistants who are interested, please contact, Brittany Delaquis, Administrative Assistant, by email at firstname.lastname@example.org to be added to the College’s pharmacy assistant/technician email distribution list.
 Please provide your full name, email address, telephone number and workplace (if applicable).